Theehawau/TalkTrain/README.md

 TalkTrain is an entry for the GITEX AI InnovateFest 2023 Hackathon, powered by Alibaba Cloud.

+<h3>  (Coming SOON!!!)
+A step-by-step to build TalkTrain from scratch using Alibaba Cloud serices </h3>

 # Environment

 We have tested TalkTrain in Ubuntu 20.04, from a conda environment.

 # Install Instructions

-1) git clone this repository
+1) Clone this repository

 ```bash
 git clone https://github.com/Theehawau/TalkTrain.git